Physical Implementation of MemPool, PULP's Manycore System (1M/1-2S)

 Part I: Familiarizing with the design

 MemPool has been the work of the two advisors for this thesis for more than a year and has already led to three Semester/Master projects.
-As such, there is some familiarizing with the architecture and the code base that needs to be done at the start of this project.
+As such, there is some familiarizing with the architecture and the codebase that needs to be done at the start of this project.

 Part II: Implementing MemPool's tile

 MemPool's tile is the basis of its architecture, containing a few Snitch cores and a number of L1 memory accessible within one cycle.
 This module is the basis for building the MemPool cluster.
 It is, however, a "normal" module, which can be placed-and-routed as a rather dense macro.
-We need to determine how fast MemPool's tiles can be clock at the target technology node, also considering that they should be rather dense.
+We need to determine how fast MemPool's tiles can be clocked at the target technology node, also considering that they should be rather dense.
 The student can play with parameters such as the number of Snitch cores at each tile, the size of the instruction cache, and the size of the L1 memory per tile.
-This should also give the student a feel to the next step of the project.
+This should also give the student a feel for the next step of the project.

 Part III: Implementing MinPool

 By implementing several MinPool tiles and interconnecting them cleverly, we can build the many-core cluster.
 We do not know how many of such tiles we can instantiate before degrading timing or latency too much.
 In MemPool, for example, we managed to implement 64 tiles, each with four cores and 16KiB of L1 memory.
 After this design exploration phase, the student and the advisors will decide a final set of parameters for MinPool, finally deciding how large should it be.
-Our goal is to have the system with the largest core-cound of the PULP systems so far.
+Our goal is to have the system with the largest core-count of the PULP systems so far.

 Part IV: Making MinPool standalone